AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_Shape.md

 ```
 <br />

-#### Narrow shape
+## Narrow shape

-The narrow table "pivots" the standard table.
+The narrow table pivots the standard table.
 Each data field becomes a row comprised of the following columns:

 * Index column
 * Grouping value column(s)